remygatins/BlackSeaBass_project/protocols/DNA-extraction.md

 8. (T) Incubate at 70oC for 10 min.

-9. (T) Add 220 uL 100% ethanol (adjust this volume based on amount of starting material if needed).
+9. (T) Add 220uL 100% ethanol (adjust this volume based on amount of starting material if needed).
 Vortex to mix.

 10. (T) Insert a HiBind DNA Mini Column into a 2 mL Collection tube.